mitchglass97/typetypetype-web-app/README.md

 The main code for the front-end is in client/src/components.
 There are three .js files, one for each of the React components:

 1) Header.js is the Header/Navigation Bar component, which is always displayed at the top of the page.
-The header includes a logo as well as links to the Homepage, the Leaderboard page, this GitHub repository.
+The header includes a logo as well as links to the Homepage, the Leaderboard page, and this GitHub repository!
 2) Home.js is the Home page component.
 The home page displays stats (WPM and Accuracy), a button to start and restart the test, and the text that the user has to type.
 Once a user submits their score, a POST request is made to the server with the data (user's name and their stats).
 3) Leaderboard.js is the Leaderboard component, which displays a table of all scores that have been submitted.
 The scores are obtained by making a GET request to the server.
 The leaderboard table can be sorted by clicking on any of the table headers (e.g. Name).